werf/werf/docs/pages/faq.md

 ```
 {% endraw %}

-Dapp support push to public and private repositories, but it doesn't work with some platforms such as GCP.
+Dapp support push to public and private repositories, but it doesn't work with some platforms such as GCR.

 [Q: Can I use several tags at the same time?](#pushing-3){:id="pushing-3"}